Sara Allgood: Career

 Allgood joined the Irish nationalist Daughters of Ireland, where she first began to study drama under the direction of Maud Gonne and William Fay.
 She began her acting career at the Abbey Theatre and was in the opening of the Irish National Theatre Society.
 Her first big role was in December 1904 at the opening of Lady Gregory's Spreading the News.
 By 1905, she was a full-time actress, touring England and North America.

 In 1915, Allgood was cast as the lead in J. Hartley Manners' comedy Peg o' My Heart which toured Australia and New Zealand in 1916.
 She played the lead role opposite her Peg o' My Heart co-star and then-husband Gerald Henson in J. A. Lipman's 1918 silent film Just Peggy, shot in Sydney.
 After his death and her return to Ireland, she continued to perform at the Abbey Theatre.
 Allgood toured with the Arts League of Service touring company in 1923-24.
 Her most memorable performance was in Seán O'Casey's Juno and the Paycock in 1924.
 She won acclaim in London when she played Bessie Burgess in O'Casey's The Plough and the Stars in 1926.

 Allgood was frequently featured in early Hitchcock films, such as Blackmail (1929), Juno and the Paycock (1930), and Sabotage (1936).
 She had a significant role in Storm in a Teacup (1937).

 After many successful theatre tours of America, she pursued a film career.
 She was nominated for a Best Supporting Actress Academy Award for her role as Beth Morgan in the 1941 film How Green Was My Valley.
 She had memorable roles in the 1941 retelling of Dr. Jekyll and Mr. Hyde, It Happened in Flatbush (1942), Jane Eyre (1943), The Lodger (1944), The Keys of the Kingdom (1944), The Spiral Staircase (1946), The Fabulous Dorseys (1947), and the original Cheaper by the Dozen (1950).

 Personal life

 In September 1916, Allgood married her Peg o' My Heart co-star Gerald Henson while they were touring in Melbourne.
 In January 1918, they had a daughter named Mary who died one day later.
 In November of that year, the Spanish flu pandemic claimed Henson's life.

 Allgood settled in Hollywood in 1940 and became an American citizen in 1945.

-Death

 On 13 September 1950, at the age of 69, Allgood died of a heart attack at her home in Woodland Hills, California.
 She was buried in Holy Cross Cemetery, Culver City.